ECB, Bundesbank checking legality of bond-buying program: paper

 The newspaper said this meant there was a possibility that the issue could soon be referred to the European Court of Justice and added that the ECB and Bundesbank wanted to legally "arm" themselves for this scenario.

 Bild said the background to this was controversy over the issue of whether the ECB bond-buying program violates the ban in EU treaties of direct financing of state deficits.

-The ECB said then it stood ready to buy unlimited amounts of bonds issued by euro zone member states, provided they put in a formal request for aid and fulfilled strict domestic policy conditions.
+ECB President Mario Draghi announced earlier this month that the central bank stood ready to buy unlimited amounts of bonds issued by euro zone member states, provided they put in a formal request for aid and fulfilled strict domestic policy conditions.

 Jens Weidmann, head of the Bundesbank, was the sole dissenting voice in the ECB's decision.

-(Reporting by Michelle Martin; editing by Mohammad Zargham and Patrick Graham)
+(Reporting by Michelle Martin; editing by Mohammad Zargham)

 - Atheists face death in 13 countries, global discrimination: study